sjbowen/storyweb/content/home/introduction.md

 ---
 Climate change is complicated, and can often feel as if it is happening far away.
 However, it’s part of our everyday lives, and the effects are all around us.

-**Story:Web** will be a digital platform that tells stories around climate change using museum objects, sounds, images and words.
-Begin your journey with a grey seal skull, see and hear how it connects with coastal landslides and St Cuthbert, then share and create your own part of the story.
-Discover and share images, sounds, and words that bring the stories to life.
+**Story:Web** is a digital platform that tells stories around climate change using museum objects, sounds, images and words.

+We are growing **Story:Web** with your help, using the new 'story snippets' you share to take stories in different directions.
 Where might the journey take us?

-We want to grow **Story:Web** with you, and we need your help to make more connections.
+**Explore Story:Web** at the [Glasgow Science Centre](https://www.glasgowsciencecentre.org/discover/our-experiences/remimagining-museums-for-climate-action) where it is on show as part of the [Reimagining Museums for Climate Action](https://www.museumsforclimateaction.org/) exhibition for COP26 until November 2021, and [on Twitter](https://twitter.com/GrowStoryWeb).